lichenaut/anbamap-be/README.md

 &nbsp;

-## Functionality Overview
+## Overview

-In order to use this software, you will need a Redis database.

-Anbamap Scraper scrapes text from configured media sources, uses two layers of region identification to determine which regions a piece of media is related to, and stores all of this information to a database.
-It will also clear out any information older than one week.
+Anbamap Scraper scrapes text from configured media sources, uses two layers of region identification to determine which regions a piece of media is related to, and stores all of this information to a Docker volume SQLite database.
+It will also clear out any data aged older than one week.

 #### Identification Layers